 At the BMCC we have strong support groups to help you handle your emotions after surgery, and many of our patients report that these support groups feel like a second family.
-But exercise can also help you feel better.
+EBut exercise can also help you feel better.
 Exercising after bariatric surgery can help you deal with stress, anxiety, and depression.
 Exercise creates more blood flow to the brain, breaks the brain’s downward spirals into depression and anxiety, and produces endorphins that help to regulate and improve your mood.
 According to John Ratay, MD daily exercise has been shown to be as effective at treating depression and anxiety as the medications prescribed by your doctor.
 Exercise also enhances your brain’s function, your IQ, and prevents age related decline.

 How Should I Exercise After Bariatric Surgery?

 At the BMCC, you’ll consult with your surgeon and your weight loss team to come up with a post-bariatric surgery exercise plan that’s custom-tailored to you.
 Our whole team will work with you so that you can lose weight, keep it off, and reclaim your health.